ndieckow/ndieckow.github.io/content/post/polynomial-problem/index.md

 In principle, this just a shortest path problem, so with some precomputation, we can reduce the polynomials to a graph and run a weighted shortest-path algorithm, such as Dijkstra's algorithm.
 So, what are the precomputations?
 The intersection points of the polynomials as well as the arc lengths between two such intersection points!
 More precisely, we'd need to do the following:

 1. For each pair of polynomials, determine their intersection points by subtracting the lower-degree one from the other and finding all real roots of the resulting polynomial.
-2. Next, we split each polynomial $p$ at all found intersection points as well as the origin and $\mathbb p$, in case $p$ runs through them.
+2. Next, we split each polynomial $p$ at all found intersection points as well as the origin and $\mathbf p$, in case $p$ runs through them.
 For each of the finite sections, compute the arc length and store the whole thing in a graph.
 3. Run Dijkstra's algorithm on the resulting graph.

 ### Complexity analysis